CommonWealthRobotics/bowler-intellij/design.md

 ### Create a Project

-- Users can create a new project using IntelliJ's project creation dialog
+- Users can create a new project using IntelliJ's project creation dialog.
-  - Projects can be libraries (no robot config file) or robots (one robot config file)
+  - Projects can be libraries (no robot config file) or robots (one robot config file).
-  - A new Git repo will be initialized in the project directory
+  - A new Git repo will be initialized in the project directory.
-    - A gitignore file will be added that has the relevant entries for our software, IDEs (e.g., Intellij, Eclipse, vscode), and common technologes (e.g., Java, Gradle)
+    - A gitignore file will be added that has the relevant entries for our software, IDEs (e.g., Intellij, Eclipse, vscode), and common technologes (e.g., Java, Gradle).
+      - The directory for persistent storage for scripts is gitignore'd by default.

 ### Launch Robots